JeffFreitas1/OriginTest/README.md

 You will need to install:

 1. Node.js (https://nodejs.org/en)
+2. npm, run the command in your ide terminal ``npm install -g npm``
-2. Mocha, to install mocha go to your terminal in your IDE and run the command ``npm i mocha --save-dev``
+3. Mocha, to install mocha go to your terminal in your IDE and run the command ``npm i mocha --save-dev``

 # Getting Started